Azelphur/TwistedCat/README.md

 TwistedPrism is a Python/Twisted daemon to handle syndication of notifications from and to multiple sources and destinations (mainly chat services).
 It's intended to be a funnel for your various notifications into an IRC channel or XMPP chat.
-It currently listens for either netcat (string-over-a-socket) or HTTP (GET url params or form-encoded POST data) requests, and relays a simple string from the input to an output (one or more IRC or XMPP channels/chats).
+It currently listens for either netcat (socket) or HTTP (GET url params or form-encoded POST data) requests, and relays a simple string from the input to an output (one or more IRC or XMPP channels/chats).

 This project is intended to provide an easy way to take simple string messages from "things" that you want to know about (monitoring system alerts, tickets